DataHiveDJW/NodeLB/README.md

 ## rp.setRoutes ( nestedArray ) —

-nestedArray is stored in the reverse proxy server as an object of what routes in your application you would like cached upon first request.
+**The nestedArray parameter:** is stored in the reverse proxy server as an object of what routes in your application you would like cached upon first request.

 Convention implies that you will declare this nestedArray as ‘routes’.
 Each subarray of routes takes two strings: ‘method’ & ‘url’: